 Before joining the faculty, Stewart served as Byrne Professor of Administrative Law at Harvard Law School and as a member of the faculty of the Kennedy School of Government at Harvard.
 He has served as assistant attorney general in charge of the Environment and Natural Resources Division of the US Department of Justice and chairman of the Environmental Defense Fund.
 Stewart directs, with NYU School of Law Professor Benedict Kingsbury, a major project on global administrative law that examines and advances mechanisms of transparency, participation, reason giving, and review to meet accountability gaps in global regulatory institutions.
 He recently published a major book on US nuclear waste law regulation and policy.
 Stewart serves as Advisory Trustee of the Environmental Defense Fund.

-Katrina WymanSarah Herring Sorin Professor of Law;
+Katrina WymanSarah Herring Sorin Professor of Law on Leave;

 Director, Environmental and Energy Law LLM ProgramBorn and raised in Canada, Katrina Wyman has a BA, MA, and LLB from the University of Toronto and an LLM from Yale Law School.
 Before joining NYU School of Law in 2002, she was a research fellow at the University of Toronto Faculty of Law in 2001-02.
 Wyman’s research interests relate primarily to property and natural resources law and policy.
 She has undertaken case studies of the evolution of emissions trading, and property rights in fisheries and taxi licenses.
 She also has worked on the Endangered Species Act and the policy and legal responses to the possibility that climate change might prompt large-scale human migration.Full Profile | Publications